 It’s called the military technique because it’s allegedly used by the US military with high success rates, and was shared in a 1981 book called Relax and Win: Championship Performance by Lloyd Bud Winter.

-According to The Independent, this is how you should perform the military technique for falling asleep faster:
+According to (opens in new tab) The Independent, this is how you should perform the Military Technique for falling asleep faster:

 - Relax the muscles in your face, your jaw and the muscles around your eyes